-- Part 4 Cross-examination of Victims of Certain Offences and Applications - (c) has had a reasonable opportunity to obtain the assistance of counsel before the evidence is taken. - (3) If it appears to be in the interests of justice that a person should have legal aid in connection with this Part and that the person has insufficient means to enable him or her to obtain that aid, the judge may make an order directing that the person be given assistance under the approved scheme for the time being in force under the Legal Aid Commission Act 1990. - (4) If, in a prescribed proceeding, an unrepresented defendant obtains the assistance of counsel for the purpose of cross-examining such a witness, the judge must - (a) explain to the jury the limitation imposed by this section on the defendant's right to personally cross-examine the witness; and - (b) warn the jury that no adverse inference may be drawn against the defendant from the requirement for the unrepresented defendant to obtain the assistance of counsel to cross-examine the witness.
+- (3C) The counsel assisting an unrepresented defendant as a consequence of an order under subsection (3) - (a) is to ask the witness only the allowable questions about matters that the defendant requests the counsel assisting to put to the witness; and - (b) must not independently give the defendant legal advice. - (3D) If a judge makes an order under subsection (3), the judge may give such directions (if any) as the judge considers necessary or appropriate with respect to the provision of materials and instructions to the counsel assisting the unrepresented defendant. - (4) If, in a prescribed proceeding or a specified proceeding, an unrepresented defendant obtains the assistance of counsel for the purpose of cross-examining such a witness, the judge must - (a) explain to the jury the limitation imposed by this section on the defendant's right to personally cross-examine the witness; and - (b) warn the jury that no adverse inference may be drawn against the defendant from the requirement for the unrepresented defendant to obtain the assistance of counsel to cross-examine the witness. - (5) In this section - s.
+8A